In Doubt Delight: Introduction

 What do you believe?

 Forming a belief system is the single most guiding influence in any person’s life.
 It is the decision that shapes all other decisions, and yet so many let it be decided for them.
 I can tell you with certainty that you will never taste freedom until you decide what you believe for yourself and align a life to that belief.
 We are not in the business of regurgitating answers, free humans thirst for understanding.
 This can be quite a frustrating journey, as many more honorable and intelligent men and women before us have fallen short in the same pursuit.
 Perhaps this is why so many refuse to decide at all; an ironic decision all in itself.
 It would seem baffling that in this age of information anyone would be gleefully agnostic about their very existence.
 Not to be misunderstood, being unsure about anything is definitely not a bad thing and certainly not something to look down upon.
 Striving for truth is a lifelong pursuit and we will undoubtedly be reminded of our ignorance at every blind turn; but while the journey is tedious, uncertainty is not the end goal of this pursuit.
 We are naturally curious beings and we strive for clarity.
 Perhaps you, much like myself, are a part of that great struggle to find meaning.
-To that end I salute you, and I assert that there is in fact some clarity to be found; that some beliefs are worth standing upon.
+To that end, I salute you, and I assert that there is in fact some clarity to be found; that some beliefs are worth standing upon.
 Furthermore, that these beliefs become the foundation of our lives.

 Think back to your last major crossroad and behind your choice is undoubtedly a belief: a belief that family comes first, that happiness is the goal to life, or that there is some universal right and wrong.
 This is the framework of how a human being operates; most decisions are made long before we ever reach the moment of deciding.
 The real decision occurs when we develop a belief and that belief takes hold deep in our psyche.
 But it is not just the pivotal moments in a life that these beliefs impact.
 It takes far too much mental strain for a person to make independent decisions in every seemingly insignificant moment of their life.
 Instead, our beliefs provide an overarching philosophy that can be applied across all situations.
 From there, these small decisions shape not only our circumstances but our very souls.
 Whether conscious or subconscious, the beliefs make the man or woman.
 Since this is the case, it might be prudent to consciously ensure that they are sound.
 That is to say, that our beliefs are true.

-A contrarian might rebuke; asking, “why is truth so important?”
+A contrarian might rebuke; asking, “Why is truth so important?”
 There have been many movements in our history that denounce truth altogether.
 Or even more popular in recent years is the belief that there are many truths that are simply different answers to the same question.
 In either case, these are claims of a singular, rather absolute truth.
 One claim is that there is no truth and the other is that there are many, but both, at their core, have a singular truth.
 In fact, I would challenge anyone to develop a worldview that does not rely upon at least one absolute truth.
 The truth is that truth is as inescapable as it is resolute, and from it arises all purpose and reason in our world.
-In my life, the truth I have most earnestly sought after was, “is there a God?”
+In my life, the truth I have most earnestly sought after was, “Is there a God?”

 Growing up in the Church, I very often heard the famous argument of Pascal’s wager thrown into debates on the existence of God.
 The argument is told in the form of this parable: